-shot dose a single dose of a chemical, sometimes called a 'shock' or 'shot' dose.
-It can also describe routine high concentration periodic dosing (such as with nonoxidising biocides or dispersants) to distinguish it from maintaining a low concentration of chemical continuously.
+shot dose A single dose of a chemical, sometimes called a 'shock' or 'shot' dose.
+It can also describe routine high-concentration periodic dosing (such as with non-oxidising biocides or dispersants) to distinguish the dosing from maintaining a low concentration of chemical continuously.

-total dissolved solids (TDS) the quantity of solids dissolved in the water, measured in mg/l.
+total dissolved solids (TDS) The quantity of solids dissolved in the water, measured in mg/l.
 These solids will typically include calcium and magnesium (sodium in softened water), bicarbonate, chloride, sulphate and traces of other materials.
 TDS can be measured directly or determined indirectly from the conductivity reading (see conductivity).

-total viable counts (TVCs) the total number of culturable bacteria (per volume or area) in a given sample.
+total viable counts (TVCs) The total number of culturable bacteria (per volume or area) in a given sample.

-turbidity the opacity of a liquid, eg cloudiness caused by a suspension of particles.
+turbidity The opacity of a liquid, eg cloudiness caused by a suspension of particles.